Dental Implants in Champaign, IL

 Unlike other tooth replacement options, dental implants do not require special care.
 There are no adjustment appointments, no refitting, and no messy pastes.
 With dental implants, you simply brush and floss as you would with natural teeth.

-With proper home care and regular dental appointments for exams and cleanings, your dental implants may serve you for life.
+With proper home care and regular appointments for dental exams and cleanings, your implants may serve you for life.

-However, determining whether dental implants are the best option for you starts with a dental appointment in our dental office.
+However, determining whether dental implants are the best option for you starts with an appointment in our dentist office.
 In some cases, you may need dental work to bring you into candidacy for dental implants—if you have significant bone loss, for example.

-Of course, our dentists always work hard to make your smile goals a reality!
+Of course, our Champaign, IL dentists always work hard to make your smile goals a reality!

-What is the process, and what are my dental implant options?
+What is the process for implants, and what are my options?

 Your journey to a new smile with dental implants starts with an examination by one of our dentists in Champaign.
 We encourage you to share your thoughts on the ideal smile and let your dentist know if you have any questions.
 We are also available to answer your questions throughout your implant journey.

 Consider a dental implant your replacement root.
 Your dentist implants the replacement root in your jaw, and it integrates with the jawbone over time.
-When integration is complete, it is time for your new tooth, which tops your dental implant—the replacement tooth is also called a dental implant crown.
-This tooth sits above your gumline and is not distinguishable from your natural teeth.
+When integration is complete, it is time for your new tooth, which tops your implant—the replacement tooth is also called a dental crown.
+This crown sits above your gumline and is not distinguishable from your natural teeth.

 Your dentist in Champaign, IL makes sure the area he’s working in is completely numb before implant placement, and he will provide at-home instructions to promote healing and to ease mild discomfort.
 These instructions may include over-the-counter pain reliever suggestions or more specific guidelines.
 The good news is that many patients report not needing pain medication, comparing implant placement to less invasive dental treatments like fillings or crown placement.

 Dental implant posts or replacement roots are strong enough to support a new arch of replacement teeth, too.
 This method is ideal if you have complete or significant tooth loss.
-Generally, it takes only four to six dental implant posts to support an entire denture.
+Generally, it takes only four to six dental implant posts to support a full denture.
 This approach is typically less expensive than a dental implant placed for every missing tooth.

 How can I avoid additional tooth loss?